pjangir0/gs1293.github.io/about.md

 look over anytime anywhere.

 It is made with the help of [Github Pages](https://pages.github.com/).

 Most of the content is in [Markdown](https://www.markdownguide.org/).
 Some [HTML & CSS](https://www.w3schools.com/default.asp) is also used for special features which Markdown doesn't support.
+But slowly it will be converted fully into HTML and CSS.

 ---